TISUnion/PrimeBackup/docs/quick_start.md

 Before using Prime Backup, you need to configure its config file correctly

 Don't worry, for most of the config options, you can use the default values.
-But there's a few options that you still need to configure carefully
+But there are a few options that you might still want to take a look at

 ### Location